Music Education Specialist

 Learn more about a Music Education Specialist degree and the variety of options available to you as a Piedmont student.

-Our EDS program is a 100% online degree.
-That makes it ideal for individuals with a master’s degree from an accredited college or university that want to enhance their teaching skills.
-It is also a great way to prepare yourself for instructional leadership roles in your school or school districts.
+Our EdS program is a 100% online degree, making it ideal for working professionals with a master’s degree from an accredited institution.
+It is also a great way to prepare yourself for instructional leadership roles in your school or school district.

 Eligibility for application requires a master’s degree with a 3.5 cumulative GPA from an accredited college or university and two or more years of verified successful teaching experience at a public or a private school accredited by the Southern Association of Colleges and Schools (SACS) or the Georgia Accrediting Commission (GAC) at the Accredited With Quality (AWQ) or Accredited (ACC) level.